fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_021.md

-## What Are the Risks of Neglecting Developer Onboarding Processes?
+## What Are The Risks Of Neglecting Developer Onboarding Processes?

 Simply put, they won't be able to ship any code.
 Code is money, or at least that is what seems to be what people believe, so the